erkara/Spelman_College_Machine_Learning_Group/README.md

 # Spelman_College_Machine_Learning_Group
-This repo contains the notebooks regarding our machine learning project with my students at Spelman College.
+This repo contains the notebooks regarding the deep learning project with my students at Spelman College.

-**Laila N.Hayes** and **Princess Sampson** are working in the scope of CODE Scholars Project funded by Accenture.
+**Laila N.Hayes** and **Princess Sampson** were supported by CODE Scholars Project funded by Accenture.

-**Erin N.Ojeda** is working in MathRamp Program funded my Mathematics Department.
+**Erin N.Ojeda** worked as a MathRamp Scholar funded my Mathematics Department.

-As we progress in the project, we will keep it update with new items.
-Our plan is to cover all the topics outlined below and evantually present our indvidual projects in Spelman College Spring Research Day.
+We covered the following topics throughout our research.